• HOME

 Insect Control: Mountain Pine Beetles

 Now is the time to watch for Mountain Pine Beetles!
-(These are the most danger to pine forests - IPS beetles are different --a dditional info on IPS beetles coming soon.)
 Infested pine trees will begin to fade and turn yellow or brown.
 Greenleaf can remove and treat these beetle-trees.

 photo of beetle-killed tree photo of beetle infected tree